Iran executes man convicted of spying for Israel

 It was not immediately clear when he was arrested or sentenced.

-Mizan said Vadi transferred “classified information” after he was recruited online by Israel’s spy agency, Mossad.
+Mizan reported that Vadi worked at one of Iran’s “key and sensitive organisations” and that his access enabled him to pass on “classified information” after being recruited online by Israel’s Mossad spy agency.

 In mid-June, Israel launched an unprecedented bombing campaign against Iran, triggering a war during which Iran responded with missile and drone strikes.

-At least a dozen nuclear scientists were killed in the Israeli offensive, according to local media.
+According to local media, at least a dozen nuclear scientists were killed.

 Iran has since the war vowed swift trials for people arrested on suspicion of collaborating with Israel.

-Authorities have since announced multiple arrests of people suspected of spying for Israel and the executions of several people convicted of working with Mossad.
+Authorities have announced multiple arrests of people suspected of spying for Israel and the executions of several convicted of working with Mossad.

 Iran is the world’s second-most prolific executioner after China, according to human rights groups, including Amnesty International.